 See below wine law,

-Already in the antiquity Attempts have been made to increase the quality of wine through appropriate laws and regulations and to prevent abuse.
-There are numerous written documents (see literature ).
-The oldest wine law comes from the Babylonian ruler Hammurabi (1728-1686 v.
-Chr.), Whose empire at that time almost the entire Mesopotamia included.
-Also in the right of the Roman republic the sale (especially the wholesale trade) of wine was regulated and defined in the individual laws, which quality guarantee the buyer expects and how the wine could be marketed.
-In the individual countries quality criteria and classes were introduced already in the early Middle Ages.
-Emperor Charlemagne (742-814) issued appropriate laws.
+Already in the antiquity attempts have been made to increase the quality of the wine through appropriate laws and regulations and to prevent abuse.
+There is numerous written evidence of this (see under literature ).
+The oldest wine law comes from the Babylonian ruler Hammurabi (1728-1686 BC), whose empire at that time almost the entire Mesopotamia included.
+The law of the Roman Republic also regulated the sale (especially wholesale) of wine and defined in the individual laws what quality guarantee the buyer could expect and how the wine could be marketed.
+Quality criteria and classes were introduced in the individual countries in the early Middle Ages.
+Emperor Charlemagne (742-814) passed corresponding laws.

 In the 17th century Burgenland (Austria) had the following four stages: Vinum Nobile (fine wine, breakout wine made from dried berries), Vinum Bonum (quality wine from the varieties Furmint, Augster and Muskateller), Vinum Mediocre (wine of medium quality) and Vinum Cibale (Dining wine or table wine). in the Wien In the 18th century there were the quality levels of manorial wine (only for court tables), officer wine and soldier's wine.
 At that time, starting in Spain ( Rioja ), Portugal ( port wine ) and Italy ( Chianti ) started to differentiate wines in two quality classes, namely qualitatively better with and qualitatively less without naming the geographically clearly defined origin, This led to the concept of Romanesque wine law,